Limited project capital? 3 tips to reap big savings from an LED retrofit

-What products should you retrofit to LED first?
+If your budget is limited, which lighting products should you upgrade to LED first?

-Our lighting experts get that question all the time.
+Our lighting experts often get that question from customers.
 Fortunately, there’s a pretty simple answer.

 If you have any applications in your building that still have incandescent or halogen lighting, start there first.
 Why?